 Accounting Assistant, Accounting Clerk, Accounts Manager, Accounts Payable Clerk, Accounts Receivable Clerk, Administrative Assistant, Biller, Billing Analyst, Billing Clerk, Billing Coordinator, Billing Specialist, Contract Administrator, Insurance Specialist, Medical Biller, Office Manager, Principal Account Clerk

-Employment of Billing and Posting Clerks is projected to grow 17 percent from 2016 to 2026, much faster than average compared to all occupations.
+Employment of Billing and Posting Clerks is projected to grow 10 percent from 2018 to 2028, faster than average compared to all occupations.

 Annual Projected Job Openings